Coarse Information Design: Convex Value Functions

 \section{Convex Value Functions}

-In this section, we characterize the optimal information design for convex value functions, where sender and receiver's preferences are sufficiently aligned such that more information is strictly beneficial.
-The discreteness constraint raises an important question regarding how to pool information efficiently when the number of disposable ``signal resources'' is budgeted.
-Moreover, this class of value functions incorporates many natural applications, such as a single-agent decision problem, or a sender-receiver game with quadratic utilities.
-It can also be adapted to study contract design with quasi-linear preferences and finiteness constraint on the contract space.
+In this section, we discuss convex value functions, where sender and receiver's preferences are sufficiently aligned such that more information is strictly beneficial.
+The finiteness constraint raises an important question regarding how to pool information efficiently when the number of disposable ``signal resources'' is budgeted.
+Moreover, this class of value functions incorporates many natural applications, such as a single-agent decision problem or a sender-receiver game with quadratic utilities.

-Naturally, with convex value functions, the designer can increase her payoff by raising the informativeness of the experiment (i.e., by raising $I_G$).
-Consequently, it is without loss of generality to focus on interval-partitional structures.\footnote{ The optimality of interval-partitional policies with a finite signal space and a convex value function is well understood in the literature. \cite{Ivanov2021} proves this in an equivalent setting as ours.
-Specifically, for fixed marginal distribution of the signals, he shows that any information structure that is not interval-partitional is majorized by an interval-partitional information structure.
-Optimality of interval-partitional structures is also observed in other applications, such as \cite{Dow1991} in a search model, \cite{Wilson1989} and \cite{McAfee2002} in matching models, and \cite{Sorensen1996} and \cite{SmithSorensenTian2021} in social learning models. } Moreover the optimal experiment should always fully utilize her ``signal resources'' by setting $|\mathcal{K}_{I_{G}}| =N$.
-In other words, the ``information-maximizing'' designer always exhausts his signal budget.

-\begin{lemma} Suppose $u$ is convex.
-The optimal information structure $G$ can be implemented by an interval-partitional structure with $|\mathcal{K}_{I_{G}}| =N$. \end{lemma}

-We provide a simple proof in the Appendix, using the representation of integral distribution.
-Note that Lemma \ref{convexinterval} remains valid for \textit{any} convex function $u$ even when it is non-differentiable.